python-botogram/botogram/docs/api/bot.rst

       A list of strings to be inserted in the ``/help`` messages.
 These ones will be inserted after the commands list.

-   .. py:attribute:: hide_commands

-      A list of all the commands you want to hide from ``/help``.
-These commands won't be showed in the general ``/help``, but they will still be available for use or detailed help.

-      This is useful if you want to keep some bot's commands private.
-It contains by default the ``/start`` command, and you shouldn't prepend the slash.

    .. py:attribute:: process_backlog

       A boolean representing if the backlog should be processed.
 Backlog is